fabiankaraben/docsarchive-dev/content/typescript/5.1/whats-new/typescript-4-3.md

 In other words, the getter type has to be assignable to the setter.
 This ensures some level of consistency, so that a property is always assignable to itself.

-For more information on this feature, take a look at [the implementing pull request](https://github.com/microsoft/TypeScript/pull/42425).
+For more information on this feature, take a look at [the implementing pull request ↗](https://github.com/microsoft/TypeScript/pull/42425).

 ## `override` and the `--noImplicitOverride` Flag {#override-and-the---noimplicitoverride-flag}